top of page

 • Coastal communities

-• Project name and responsible person or organization.
+• Project name and lead person or organization.

-• Brief description of the project or its history.
+• A brief description of the project or its story.

-• Impact generated in seas, coasts or coastal communities.
+• Impact generated on seas, coasts or communities.

 impacto@maresdemexico.com